mervealgan/readability/README.md

 tokenized text.
 The syllabification and word type recognition is based on simple heuristics and only provides a rough measure.

+NB: all readability formulas were developed for English, so the scales of the outcomes are only meaningful for English texts.

 Installation
 ------------